-Scott has over ten years of experience as an executive coach and organization and leadership development consultant.
-He has worked domestically and internationally with over thirty companies in a variety of industries.
-A few of his past clients worked for Alcoa, Boston Globe, The Cleveland Clinic Foundation, Coca-Cola, KeyCorp, MD Anderson Cancer Center, Pemex Gas y Petroquímica Básica, Roadway Express, and Sherwin Williams.
-The focus of his coaching and consulting work has been on leadership assessment and development, organization development, change management, team visioning, organizational communication, and performance management.
+Scott Taylor is an Assistant Professor of organizational behavior at Babson College He has over fifteen years of experience as an executive coach and organization and leadership development consultant.
+He has worked domestically and internationally with companies in a variety of industries.
+A few of his past clients include Alcoa, Boston Globe, The Cleveland Clinic Foundation, Coca-Cola, Fifth Third Bank, KeyCorp, MD Anderson Cancer Center, Pemex Gas y Petroquímica Básica, Roadway Express, Sabre Inc./Travelocity, Sherwin Williams, and the Smucker Company.
+The focus of this work has been on leader assessment and development, organization development, change management, executive coaching, and performance management.

 Scott’s executive coaching work primarily focuses helping his clients develop emotional and social competence (ESC) in the workplace and in life.
 As a result, his coaching has focused on helping others develop key leadership competencies such as conflict management, empathy influence, optimism self-confidence, self-awareness self-control, and teamwork.
 He has worked with over 200 managers and executive toward their ESC development.
 In addition, Scott coaches others on creating developmental networks, setting and achieving personal and professional goals, and creating sustainable behavior change.